 This stage starts in central Helmsdale and goes along near the shore below cliffs before climbing to cliff tops for spectacular views of the Ord of Caithness headland.
 You’ll cross two ravines and then an old track that runs for over a mile through moorland.
 Then you’ll cross a steep gorge with rushing Ousdale Burn at the bottom.
 Then walk past the ruined houses of the clearance village of Badbea and then follow another old track high above the sea before descending through pastures with strange follies into tiny Berriedale.

 Amber The eighth stage of the JOGT is a rough walk.
 The first 1.5 miles are along a core path on the foreshore: easy going.
-The next 2 miles to the county boundary involve walking along cliff tops through high summer grass and bracken, while crossing two small burns.
-The county boundary is marked by a deer fence which you cross at a ladder stile, about 8 feet high.
+The next 2 miles to the county boundary involve some walking near cliffs.
+This area can become overgrown in the summer.
+The county boundary is marked by a deer fence with a large kissing gate.
 After that, you need to walk down a steep staircase (can be overgrown in summer) and then cross Ousdale Burn on a bridge.
 After the burn, it’s just a walk through hillside grazing land and open moorland.
 Stiles are provided at all fences.
 The stage is marked.

 Take care in stepping or leaping across burns.
 The deer fence crossing is a high ladder stile.
 Pastures descending into Berriedale often contain cattle; beware bulls and cows with calves.
 Please also note that like much of rural Scotland, ticks may be an issue in areas of long vegetation.